 Today Diamond Head has been turned into a state national park.
 You will need to enter the Diamond Head park from the eastern side, through a short tunnel that will bring you into the center of the crater, where you will start your 560 foot climb.

 Hiking Diamond Head is suitable for most, including children, golden age, and the average person who does not exercise or participate in many hikes for recreation.

 You will find the beginning of the Diamond Head trail on the westside of the crater, where you start your ascent up a switchback dirt pathway.
 There are lots of loose gravel and dirt potholes on the trail, so take caution with your footing to prevent slipping and falling.

-I have seen a few hikers on the trail wearing uncovered flip-flops that are meant more for the beach.
+I have seen a few hikers on this Oahu hiking trail wearing uncovered flip-flops that are meant more for the beach.
 Although they might get away with it, I would recommend wearing something with stronger support and grip, such as running or hiking shoes.

 The switchback trails will take you quickly up to the first lookout, where I recommend taking a moment to catch your breath and enjoy some beautiful ocean views.